realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/clamp-realism-and-structural-legitimacy.md

 ---

-## 9. The Present Choice Principle
+## 12. The Present Choice Principle

-Irreversibility forces present choice.
+Irreversibility forces choice.

-Delay is not neutrality.
+Drift is a decision.

-Drift is a decision with deferred enforcement.
+Delay is a bet against enforcement.

 We cannot:

 - Preserve all ends
 - Expand all ends
-- Ignore constraint
+- Ignore material limits

-We must choose:
+We must decide:

 Which ends to preserve
 Which to adapt
 Which to phase out

-That choice must be owned, not mystified.
+Those decisions must be owned and explained.

 ---

+## 13. Mandate and Visibility of Clamps

+Mandates rely on visible clamp management.

+People support systems when they see:

+- The constraints
+- The tradeoffs
+- The shared exposure
+- The rationale

+If clamps are invisible, denied, or selectively applied, mandate decays.

+If systems appear to protect only one subset, outgroups withdraw legitimacy.

+Mandate is sustained through shared reality acknowledgment.

+---

-## 10. Final Compression
+## 14. Final Compression

 Structural legitimacy requires: